 Restaurants, bars, cinemas, theatres, museums and gyms remain closed.
 Delivery and takeaway service will continue, but with limited opening hours.
 You are permitted to go out during the day without an attestation.
 Masks are required in all public spaces and gatherings are not permitted in public places.
 Remote working is encouraged where possible.

 Full information on restrictions is available in English, on the Government website.
 Additional restrictions are in place in specific regions and you are advised to check your local prefecture's website for specific information.

 Information on Foreign Travel is available on our Travel Advice page and in the 'Travel to France' section below.

 Q: Can I come to the Embassy during opening hours?

 A: In line with the French government's confinement restrictions, the Embassy team are currently operating under hybrid working.
 Consular Services are still fully available for Irish citizens and the Embassy's public offices are accessible by appointment only on Mondays, Wednesdays and Fridays 9.30am-12pm.
-Appointments can be made by phone (+33 1 44 17 67 00) or email (email@example.com) and do let us know if you urgently require assistance outside these hours.
+Appointments must be made in advance and can be made by phone (+33 1 44 17 67 00) or email (email@example.com).
 We ask that all applications and relevant documentation be submitted to us by post or email.